Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Introduction

+The third main result of the paper is that to achieve maximum feedback sum-capacity, availability of one direct feedback link is sufficient for all regimes of interference, i.e., the sum-capacity with single direct feedback link is identical to the sum-capacity with all four feedback links for all regimes of interference.
+The second and third main results also hold for the Gaussian interference channel, if the term sum-capacity is replaced with approximate sum-capacity.

-We show that exact (deterministic)/ approximate (Gaussian) capacity regions of 7 out of the 9 cannonical feedback models can be determined by finding the inner and outer bounds on the capacity region for following four cases: (a) all feedback models which at least have both the direct feedback links, (b) the single receiver broadcasting feedback model, where one of the receivers sends feedback to both the transmitters,(c) both receivers sending feedback only to the unintended transmitter, and (d) single direct-link feedback model.
-To establish these results, we find four outer bounds, and propose a new achievability scheme.
-For the deterministic channel model, the achievability scheme attains all points in the outer bound, whereas in the Gaussian model, the inner bound is a constant number of bits away from the outer bound ($3.59$ bits/Hz for (a), (b), and (c) and $6$ bits/Hz for (d)).
-Our results indicate that when single receiver broadcasts the feedback signal to both the transmitters, the capacity region is identical to the single direct-link feedback under strong interference.
-Under weak interference, however, the capacity region of single receiver broadcasting feedback is identical to the capacity region of the four-link feedback model.
+We show the above three results by deriving exact (deterministic)/approximate (Gaussian) capacity regions of all of the 9 canonical feedback models.
+We find two new outer-bounds and propose two new achievability schemes.
+For the deterministic channel model, the achievability scheme attains all points on the outer bound, whereas in the Gaussian model, the inner bound is a constant number of bits away from the outer bound ($2.59$ bits/Hz for feedback models in Fig.~2(a), 2(b), and 2(c), $4.59$~bits/Hz for Fig.~2(d) and Fig.~2(e)).
+The achievability for all the feedback models is derived in two steps.
+First, an achievable strategy is proposed for two atomic feedback models: one with single direct feedback link and another with single cross feedback link (where one of the receivers feeds back to its interfering transmitter).
+Then, using a combination of the achievable strategies for the two atomic feedback models, the achievable rate region of the rest of the feedback models is derived.